-Uniform, compact heads with dark-green, slightly savoy leaves.
+Uniform, compact heads with dark green, slightly savoy leaves.
 Buttery-textured, blanched hearts have great flavor.
-Attractive vase shape; upright habit.
+Attractive vase shape and upright habit.
 Market with Rosaine and Cegolaine for a standout mini trio.
 High yielding and widely adaptable.
-Slow bolting; suitable for spring, summer, and fall production.
-High resistance to downy mildew races 16-21, 23-26, 28-32, Nasonovia ribisnigri aphid, and lettuce root aphid; intermediate resistance to lettuce mosaic virus and corky root.
+Slow bolting.
+Suitable for spring, summer, and fall production.
+Utility Patent granted.
+High resistance to downy mildew races EU 16–21, 23–26, 28–35; US 1–9, Nasonovia ribisnigri aphid, and lettuce root aphid; intermediate resistance to lettuce mosaic virus and corky root.
 MT0-30.
 Also available with NOP-compliant pelleting.
+USDA Certified Organic.
 Avg.
 300,000 seeds/lb.
 Packet: 500 seeds.

 Johnny's is committed to your success, every step of the way.